Last Updated on June 3, 2024 by Soumya

 The next stop on this exciting Istanbul itinerary is the famous Blue Mosque, located right next to the Hippodrome.

-Also known as the Sultan Ahmet Camii (mosque in Turkish), the Blue Mosque is a traditional Ottoman mosque that dates to the early 17th century.
-It features 5 main domes (and several smaller ones) and 6 tall minarets while combining both Ottoman and Byzantine architectural styles.
-Built to rival Hagia Sophia, that stands right in front, the Blue Mosque is indeed a dominating element on Istanbul’s skyline.
+Also known as the Sultan Ahmet Camii (mosque in Turkish), the Blue Mosque is a traditional Ottoman mosque dating to the early 17th century.
+It features five main domes (and several smaller ones) and six tall minarets while combining Ottoman and Byzantine architectural styles.
+Built to rival Hagia Sophia, which stands right in front, the Blue Mosque is indeed a dominating element on Istanbul’s skyline.

 Blue Iznik tiles in gorgeous tulip designs adorn the interior – giving the mosque its name.
 The mosque is so huge and grand that it is often considered the last classical monument of Ottoman architecture.